Fairphone 3

 The Fairphone 3 and 3+ are touchscreen-based smartphones made by Fairphone.
 The phone has a modular, repairable design and is "constructed out of responsibly-sourced, conflict-free, and recycled materials where possible".
-It went on sale on September 3rd, 2019.
+It went on sale on 3 September 2019.
 It comes with Android 9 "Pie" installed.

 The phone has a FullHD+ screen (2160 × 1080 pixels) with Gorilla Glass, 12 MP rear camera, 3,000 mAh battery, 64 GB storage with microSD, Qualcomm Snapdragon 632 processor, 4 GB RAM, 8 MP front camera (16 MP on Fairphone 3+), NFC and dual SIM.
 At launch the Fairphone 3 retailed at £408.

-The Fairphone 3+, launched in August 2020, has upgraded front and rear cameras and speaker module.
-The cameras modules are compatible with the FP3.
-The improved audio largely comes from the new core module in the FP3+ and is not upgradable as this is IEMI related.
+The Fairphone 3+, launched in August 2020, has upgraded front and rear cameras and speaker modules.
+The camera modules are compatible with the FP3.
+However, the improved audio primarily comes from the new core module in the FP3+ and is not upgradable as this is IMEI related.

 The Fairphone 3+ shipped with Android 10 and an increase in the amount of recycled plastic it contains, now 40%.